gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Open Issues

-* `DefaultClassLoaderScope` produces a non-optimal ClassLoader structure when a scope has no local ClassLoaders and a single export URLClassLoader whose parent is the exported ClassLoader of the parent Scope.
-In this case, this export ClassLoader can be used directly as both the local and exported ClassLoader of the current scope.
-This is a common case, where a script has a `buildscript { }` block or a `plugins { }` block with non-declarative plugins only.
-There's a similar problem when a scope has a single local URLClassLoader and no export ClassLoader.
-There isn't currently a way to hit this case, however.
 * `DefaultClassLoaderScope` should leave the parent scope's exported ClassLoader out of a multi-parent ClassLoaders when the parent ClassLoader is reachable from some other ClassLoader, to reduce the number of paths through the ClassLoader graph.